Jonathan-LeRoux/overleaf-backup-tool/README.md

 as folder name.
 - Reduced wait time during retry to 5 s
 - Print number of successful backups
+- Optionally push backed up repo to remote on a Rhodecode server, creating it if it doesn't exist; requires creating an API auth_token on Rhodecode (Note: I may add Github support later)

 ## Installation
 Works with Python 3.+